-Estuarine areas world-wide are experiencing rapid changes due to anthropogenic pressures of both local and global nature (Cloern et al., 2015).
-Ecosystems in the brackish effects through climate change are important.
+Estuarine areas world-wide are experiencing rapid changes due to anthropogenic pressures of both local and global nature (Cloern et al., 2016).
+The ecosystem of the brackish Baltic Sea has been under anthropogenic stress for many decades (Elmgren, 1989, 2001).
+Both direct effects, such as input of nutrients and various pollutants, and indirect effects through climate change are important.
 Time series of environmental variables show variability at multiple scales but separating the effects of natural climate variability from the effects of anthropogenic climate change is difficult.
-We apply a set of phenological indicators to multiple environmental variables, mostly from satellite sen-
+We apply a set of phenological indicators to multiple environmental variables, mostly from satellite sensors, to detect changes in the environment.

-Baltic Sea have been under anthropogenic stress for many decades (Elmgren, 1989, 2001).
-Both direct effects, such as input of nutrients and various pollutants, and indirect

-- sors, to detect changes in the environment.
 It appears that phenological indicators are very sensitive in detecting environmental change.
 We show significant changes in the seasonality of both the physical drivers and in ecological indicators of the Baltic Sea.
-Increasing trends are detectable in the absolute values of sea-surface temperature and water turbidity, but changes in their seasonal cycles are more clear-cut.
-The seasonal- - ity of a number of abiotic and biotic variables for which data are available has changed drastically during the last few decades.
-These changes are likely to have major effects on many aspects of Baltic ecosystems.
+Increasing trends are detectable in the absolute values of sea-surface temperature (SST) and water turbidity, but changes in their seasonal cycles are more clear-cut.
+The seasonality of a number of abiotic and biotic variables for which data are available has changed drastically during the last few decades.
+These changes are likely to have major effects on many aspects of the Baltic Sea ecosystem.